Telenor posts Q1 loss after writing off Myanmar business following coup

 As a result of the writedown, the Telenor group’s net earnings slumped to a loss of 3.9 billion Norwegian crowns in the first quarter from a year-ago profit of 698 million crowns.

-Telenor shares were down 2.0% at 0722 GMT, lagging a flat Oslo benchmark index (.OSEBX).
+Telenor shares were down 1.9% at 0829 GMT, lagging a flat Oslo benchmark index.

 Adjusted earnings before interest, tax, depreciation and amortisation (EBITDA) fell 8% year-on-year to 13 billion crowns, in line with an analyst forecast of 13.1 billion crowns.

-Telenor, reiterated full-year guidance for overall organic revenue and earnings to remain unchanged year-on-year from 2020.
+Telenor reiterated full-year guidance for overall organic revenue and earnings to remain unchanged year-on-year from 2020, excluding the Myanmar impact.
 It repeated that capital expenditure would amount to between 15% and 16% of sales.

-The company, which serves 187 million customers in nine countries across Europe and Asia, a net gain of 5 million since the start of the year, last month announced plans to merge its Malaysian unit with competitor Axiata (AXIA.KL), seeking to form a new market leader. .

 ($1 = 8.3020 Norwegian crowns)